Buffalo Trace Distillery

-Buffalo Trace Distillery is a distillery in Frankfort, Kentucky, United States, owned by the Sazerac Company.
-It has historically been known by several names, including the George T. Stagg Distillery and the Old Fire Copper (O.F.C.)
-Distillery.
+Buffalo Trace Distillery (formerly the George T. Stagg Distillery and the Old Fashioned Copper (O.F.C.)
+Distillery) is a distillery in Frankfort, Kentucky, United States, owned by the Sazerac Company.
 Its namesake bourbon brand, Buffalo Trace Kentucky Straight Bourbon whiskey, was introduced in August 1999.
 The name "Buffalo Trace" refers to the ancient buffalo trackway that crosses the Kentucky River in Franklin County, Kentucky.
 The Sazerac Company purchased the distillery in 1992.

-Under its old name, George T. Stagg Distillery, the property was listed on the National Register of Historic Places on May 2, 2001, and designated a National Historic Landmark on March 11, 2013.
+Under the George T. Stagg Distillery name, the property was listed on the National Register of Historic Places on May 2, 2001, and designated a National Historic Landmark on March 11, 2013.